Sophia Peletier: Comic book series

 Sophia is introduced in issue #2 at the initial camp established by survivors of the outbreak on the outskirts of the city of Atlanta, now overrun by walkers.
 She is seen playing with Carl Grimes and a pair of twins named Billy and Ben, and witnesses Carl and his mother Lori reunite with his father, Rick.
 With the group under Rick's guidance following Shane's death, they arrive at an abandoned, gated community named Wiltshire Estates.
 The group begins to settle there, and Sophia, her mother Carol, and the rest of the group briefly enjoy living in houses and sleeping in beds (as opposed to Dale's crowded RV in which the group had spent the entire winter).
-However, the group soon discovers that, upon closer examination, the area is actually itself overrun; the death of Ben and Billy's mother Donna occurs as a result.
-They are briefly welcomed on to the farm of Hershel Greene, after Carl is shot by his neighbor Otis and taken there to be operated on.
+However, the group soon discovers that, upon closer examination, the area is itself overrun; the death of Ben and Billy's mother Donna occurs as a result.
+They are briefly welcomed onto the farm of Hershel Greene after Carl is shot by his neighbor Otis and taken there to be operated on.
 Following Carl's recovery, the group leaves Hershel's property and again presses their luck on the road.

 After spending a good deal of time traveling, the group comes upon an abandoned prison, which they clear of walkers and subsequently settle into.
 Sophia moved into a cell with Carol and her lover Tyreese, whom the group had rescued a while before discovering Wiltshire Estates.
 One day, while Sophia is playing cards with Carl, she asks him a question about his card and then if he would like to be her boyfriend.
 He rejects her offer, and the two continue on playing.
 When a newcomer named Michonne arrives at the prison, she begins to develop feelings for Tyreese, which Carol notices with great discomfort.
 Soon, they engage in sexual intercourse, as Carol sadly discovers from a distance.
-Because of this, Sophia receives very little attention from her mother, and is subsequently traumatized when she attempts suicide directly in front of her.
+Because of this, Sophia receives very little attention from her mother and is subsequently traumatized when she attempts suicide directly in front of her.